 - Communications, Training and Outreach

 VA Privacy Service ensures VA policies are in compliance with regulatory requirements and legislated mandates governing those programs.
 VA Privacy Service reviews proposed privacy policies in its areas of responsibility to make sure issues are adequately addressed.

-Under the Privacy Act, disclosures of Personally Identifiable Information (PII) maintained by the Federal government are restricted.
+Under the Privacy Act, disclosures of personally identifiable information (PII) maintained by the Federal Government are restricted.
 The Privacy Act also creates the basis for a code of “fair information practices” that requires agencies to comply with statutory norms for collection, maintenance, and dissemination of records.

 VA Privacy Service provides privacy training and resources to all VA employees and implements outreach and marketing program to raise awareness about privacy issues.

-VA Privacy Service conformance includes but not limited to the Health Insurance Portability and Accountability Act (HIPAA) and the Electronic Communications Privacy Act, COMSEC regulations, non-disclosure statutes, Office of Management and Budget (OMB) Guidance on computer cookies, OMB Circular A-130, Government Paperwork Elimination Act, user authentication, insider threat, and identity theft.
+VA Privacy Service conformance includes but is not limited to the Health Insurance Portability and Accountability Act (HIPAA) and the Electronic Communications Privacy Act, COMSEC regulations, non-disclosure statutes, Office of Management and Budget (OMB) Guidance on computer cookies, OMB Circular A-130, Government Paperwork Elimination Act, user authentication, insider threat, and identity theft.